Attractions

 Chinatown

-Chinatown is composed of distinctive shops, markets and restaurants.
-Considered the first modern American Chinatown, owned and planned from the ground up by Chinese.
+Chinatown is one of L.A.'s most popular tourist destinations.
+Composed of distinctive shops, markets and restaurants, the Chinatown in Downtown L.A. is considered the first modern American Chinatown, owned and planned from the ground up by the Chinese.
+Chinatown is located in Downtown L.A. near the city's civic and cultural center.

 Take a self-guided walking tour of Chinatown LA.
 Start your visit at Central Plaza (947 N. Broadway) where you will be enchanted by the quaint walkways and tiny shops.
 Central Plaza with its distinctive "Gate of Filial Piety" also boasts a statue of Dr. Sun Yat Sen, founder of the Republic of China, a wishing well dating to 1939, and a five-tiered pagoda.